The cause of osteochondroma is unknown. One type may be passed down through genes in families.

-- Painless and not tender, but the tissue around it may become irritated and painful
+- Be painless, but the tissue around it may become irritated and painful

 - A long bone that breaks with less than the usual amount of force

 The doctor will ask about the child's symptoms and health history.
 Symptoms and a physical exam may point to osteochondroma.
 They may also have:

 Diagnosis is confirmed by imaging tests, such as: